aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/responses.md

 image:
 ---

+> "Firstly, thanks for all your help with MA105.
+I've never personally(or anonymously) asked you a question before, but your doubt clearing on the Whatsapp groups and the tut solutions saved my ass and got me a good grade.
+>
+>I am once again asking for your academic support.
+>
+>Please, upload the solutions of the practice problems of just tut sheet 3; nothing more, nothing less.
+The proofs are either too trivial-seeming or too difficult for me (and my friends) to prove."
+> \- Bernie
+> 16/02/2020, 21:19

+Hello, Bernie.
+I'm happy to know that I could (indirectly) help you out during MA 105.
+Either you haven't seen this page or you've chosen to ignore the other response where I said that I won't upload solutions/hints of the practice problems.
+However, I really enjoyed reading your response.
+So, [here](https://github.com/aryamanmaithani/ma-106-tut/blob/master/Hints/tut-3-extra.pdf) you go.

+---

 > "If we are able to understand lecture slides, would you still recommend reading Gilbert Strang/ solving problems from it? "
 > \- x
 > 02/02/2020, 18:49